someoneinthebox/pri_version_checker/README.md

 `MY_LIB_VERSION = 1.2.0`

 But what if we use this library in other projects and someone modify it, and this modification broke compatibility with other project?
-Answer is simple - when we pull changes from repository we just can't build the project.
+Answer is simple - when we pull changes from repository we just can't build the project, or worse - there will be not so obvious error that surprise you while project running.

 And here is the problem - **how we can dynamically monitor this stuff**?